sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 # Migration Tool for Azure Cosmos DB for MongoDB (vCore-Based)

-Simplify your migration journey to **Azure Cosmos DB for MongoDB (vCore-based)** with a tool designed for efficiency, reliability, and ease of use.
-Whether migrating data online or offline, this tool provides a seamless experience tailored to your needs.
+Streamline your migration to Azure Cosmos DB for MongoDB (vCore-based) with a tool built for efficiency, reliability, and ease of use.
+Whether you're migrating data online or offline, this tool delivers a seamless experience tailored to your requirements.
+While it leverages `mongodump` and `mongorestore` internally for data transfer, you don’t need to learn or use these command-line tools yourself.

 ## Key Features